Welcome

 Bring a friend, make a friend, ask an expert, and drink a beer!

-PhD Candidate in the Department of Literatures in English at Cornell University
+PhD Candidate in the Department of History of Art and Visual Studies at Cornell University

 Time and Location